Mintbase/Grants-Program/applications/polkakeeper.md

 - Project template: Substrate Node Template
 - Source control: Github or Gitlab
 - CI/CD: Docker container based, with Runners or Actions
-- Front-end: React + Polkadot.js
+- Front-end: React + Mintbase.js

 ## Marketing and Community Engagement

-We will write articles and grow marketing awareness around Polkakeeper’s development and implementation on Polkadot.
+We will write articles and grow marketing awareness around Polkakeeper’s development and implementation on Mintbase.
 As RAMP is a leading DeFi project, there is a ready community of DeFi users who can consume this content, and a marketing network for content distribution.
 They include, but are not limited to:

 - Medium Articles on the product design, integration and tutorials for users.
 - Twitter posts covering development and other announcements.